 Your Tails system should automatically look for, and download, updates.
 It is important to keep your system updated.
-After booting Tails and connecting to tails-upgrade-frontend-wrapper

-Tor, if an upgrade is available, a dialog box appears and proposes you to upgrade the system.
+After booting Tails and connecting to Tor, if an upgrade is available, a dialog box appears and proposes you to upgrade the system.

 However, it can often take a while for Tails to connect to the internet after booting, in which case it may be unable to check for upgrades at start up.
-You can check for upgrades anytime by opening the Terminal (black box icon on the top toolbar on the Tails desktop) and typing the following command:
+You can check for upgrades anytime by opening the Terminal (black box icon on the top toolbar on the Tails desktop) and typing the following command: tails-upgrade-frontend-wrapper https://tails.boum.org/doc/first_steps/upgrade/index.en.html